Jackington6600/Arcus/index.md

 If damage type is not specified, it is physical damage.

 Conditions are shown in _italics_.

-<h3>Target Column Key</h3>
+<h3 id="Target Column Key">Target Column Key</h3>

 This column concisely describes what and how the ability assigns targets, range, and description of AoE.
 These details will all still be present in the description column.

 First part is who can it target:

  Self (Self) - Can only target self.

  Allies (A) - Target willing creatures of your choice excluding self.

  Enemies (E) - Target non willing creatures of your choice excluding self.

  All (All) - Target all creatures including self.

  Not Applicable (-)

 Second part is range:

  Melee Range (Melee)

  Short Range (Short)

  Long Range (Long)

  Use Equipped Weapon Range (Weapon) This may specify Melee or Ranged only.

  Or Specific Range e.g. (30ft)

 Third part is other specific descriptions:

  E.g. All within 40ft straight line from self (AoE)

  E.g. Single target

  E.g. Up to 3 targets

  E.g. All within range (AoE)

 All of these parts are optional but they will appear in this order.

-<h3>AP Cost Column Key</h3>
+<h3 id="AP Cost Column Key">AP Cost Column Key</h3>

 All abilities with an AP cost are limited to 3 uses, unless “Core” is written in the level column - these can be used unlimited times (unless stated otherwise).